Sourdough Starter for Beginners: A No-Fuss 7-Day Guide

 Day 2

-Note: Why discard?
+- Note: Why discard?
 Keeps acidity balanced.
-Use discard in pancakes, crackers, or flatbread — don’t waste it.
+Use discard in pancakes, crackers, or flatbread โ donโt waste it.
+Once your start is ready you can experiment with your sourdough starter.

 Days 3-4